oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 ## <font size="6"> <span style="color:gray"> Getting Started </font> </span>

 ### <font size="5"> <span style="color:gray"> How to Trigger the Command Palette </font>
 Interact through the Command Palette to use the SuiteCloud Extension for Visual Studio Code.
-The Command Palette allows you to perform several actions in a straightforward way, improving the user experience to the most.
 To trigger it, use the shortcut, which is Ctrl+Shift+P by default, or click **View** > **Command Palette**.

 <p align="center"><a href="#"><img src="resources/CommandPalette.png" alt="Command Palette" width="500" height="600"></a></p>

 ### <font size="5"> <span style="color:gray"> Setting Up an Account </font> </span>
-To start using the SuiteCloud Extension for Visual Studio Code, you first need to set up the NetSuite accounts you want to customize.
-The account set up includes adding an account to the extension and setting an account as default.
+To start using your NetSuite accounts with the SuiteCloud Extension for Visual Studio Code, you first need to set them up.
+The account set up includes adding an account to the extension and setting it as default.

 To add an account, follow these steps:
-1. Click Ctrl+Shift+P to open the Command Palette.
+1. Open the Command Palette.
 2. Enter **SuiteCloud** and from the dropdown list, select **SuiteCloud: Set Up Account**.
-3. From the dropdown list, select **New authentication ID**.
+3. Once the dropdown list is shown, select **New authentication ID**.
-4. From the dropdown list, select one of the following options:
+4. Once the dropdown list is shown, select one of the following options:
     * Browser-based authentication
     * Save a TBA token issued in NetSuite
 5. In the text field, enter an authentication ID.